Are you in the mood for Shan Masood?

 Towards the end of the year, he was also appointed as Pakistan’s Test skipper and will now combine both roles.

 Masood signed a two-year overseas contract ahead of 2023, joining from Derbyshire having enjoyed a fine first season in county cricket, including back-to-back April 2022 double centuries for the Peakites.

-Born in Kuwait, Masood studied at Durham University and played three matches for them in 2011.
+Masood, 34, was born in Kuwait and studied at Durham University, playing three matches for them in 2011.
 One of them was against Yorkshire at the Racecourse ground, the game in which wicketkeeper Barney Gibson became the youngest English first-class cricketer aged 15 years and 27 days.

 By that stage, Masood had already debuted in first-class cricket in Pakistan, for Karachi Whites in October 2007.
 He has since gone on to top 10,000 runs with 25 centuries, with four of those scored in 33 Test Matches.

 He has played all forms of international cricket for Pakistan.
 Nicknamed Shaani, he made his Test debut in 2013, his ODI debut in 2019 and his T20 debut in 2022.